mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 This repository was developed for  Bioinformatics practical exercises and demonstrates a complete end-to-end bioinformatics pipeline from raw sequencing reads to biological interpretation.

 ---

-### Project Objectives

-The objectives of this project are to:

-1. Assess the quality of Illumina paired-end sequencing reads.
-2. Assemble a bacterial genome de novo using Velvet.
-3. Compare genome assemblies generated with different k-mer lengths.
-4. Evaluate assembly quality using metrics such as N50, contig length, genome size, coverage, and percentage of assembled reads.
-5. Select the optimal genome assembly for downstream analyses.
-6. Predict protein-coding genes using Prodigal.
-7. Calculate genome statistics, including GC content and the number of predicted genes.
-8. Annotate predicted genes using BLAST searches against the NCBI database.
-9. Identify homologous 16S rRNA genes and AccA proteins for phylogenetic analysis.
-10. Perform multiple sequence alignment using MUSCLE.
-11. Construct Bayesian phylogenetic trees using MrBayes.
-12. Visualise and interpret phylogenetic trees using MEGA 12.
-13. Investigate the evolutionary relationship between the assembled genome and closely related *Staphylococcus* species.
----

 ## 2. Workflow

 ```text